Random Stinespring superchannel: converting channel queries into dilation isometry queries: Introduction

 such that for every quantum channel $\Phi:\mathcal{L}(\mathcal{H}_A)\to \mathcal{L}(\mathcal{H}_B)$ with Choi rank at most $r$ it holds that \bb \big(\mathcal{D}\circ\left(\Phi^{\otimes n}\otimes {\rm Id}_M\right)\circ \mathcal{E}\big)(\,\cdot\,) = \EE{U_E}\!\left[ \big((\id_B\otimes U_E)V_{A\to BE}\big)^{\otimes n} (\,\cdot\,) \big(V_{A\to BE}^\dagger(\id_B\otimes U_E^\dagger)\big)^{\otimes n} \right], \ee where the expectation value is taken over Haar-random unitaries $U_E$ acting on $\mathcal{H}_E$, and $V_{A\to BE}$ is any fixed Stinespring isometry associated with $\Phi$.
 In addition, both $\mathcal{E}$ and $\mathcal{D}$ can be implemented in polynomial time in $n$ and in the logarithm of the dimensions of the Hilbert spaces involved.
 In other words, $n$ parallel queries of $\Phi$ can be efficiently converted into $n$ parallel queries of a uniformly random Stinespring isometry. \end{thm} \end{boxedthm}

 The proof of this theorem is provided at the end of Section~\ref{explicit_circuit}.
 The random Stinespring superchannel is illustrated schematically in Fig.~\ref{fig:figure}.
 At first glance, one might be tempted to think that the procedure could be implemented by choosing the encoding channel $\mathcal{E}={\rm Id}_{A\to A}$ and the decoding channel $\mathcal{D}=\Lambda_{\rm purify}^{(n)}$, namely the random purification channel defined in~\eqref{eq:property}.
-However, this naive approach fails, as $\Lambda_{\rm purify}^{(n)}$ automatically symmetrizes its input, meaning that Eq.~\eqref{eq_random_isometry} would not be satisfied.
+However, this naive approach fails, as $\Lambda_{\rm purify}^{(n)}$ automatically symmetrises its input, meaning that Eq.~\eqref{eq_random_isometry} would not be satisfied.
 (Another, more intuitive way to think about this is that the random purification channel at the output would also purify the input mixed states, which is not what Eq.~\eqref{eq_random_isometry} does.)
 In fact, our construction does not employ the random purification channel as a subroutine.

 Crucially, the encoding and decoding channels we construct are independent of the input state and of whatever post-processing to which the output may be subjected.
-This stands in contrast with the construction of~\cite{chen2025quantumchanneltomographyestimation}, where the overall transformation depends on both the input state and on the measurement that is carried out at the output --- jointly referred to as a `tester'.
-By contrast, our random Stinespring superchannel is \emph{universal} and plays, at the level of quantum channels, the same conceptual role the random purification channel plays for quantum states.
+Our random Stinespring superchannel is therefore \emph{universal} and plays, at the level of quantum channels, the same conceptual role the random purification channel plays for quantum states.
 When the channel is a replacement channel that prepares a mixed state, our random Stinespring superchannel recovers the random purification channel, albeit with a larger environment.